Annie-XIE/summary-os/mirantis+xenserver+neutron.md

 Basically Neutron is an OpenStack project which provides "networking as a service" (NaaS) with code-name Neutron.
 It's a standalone service alongside other services such as Nova (compute), Glance (image), Cinder (storage).
-It provides high level abstraction of network resources, such as network, subnet, port, router, etc. And it enforces SDN, delegating its implementation and functionalities to the plugin, which is not possible in nova-network.
+It provides high level abstraction of network resources, such as network, subnet, port, router, etc. Further it enforces SDN, delegating its implementation and functionalities to the plugin, which is not possible in nova-network.

 The picture from OpenStack offical website describes typical deployment with Neutron.

-* Controller node: Provide management functions, such as API servers and scheduling services for Nova/Neutron/Glance/Cinder.
+* Controller node: Provide management functions, such as API servers and scheduling services for Nova, Neutron, Glance and Cinder.
 It's the central part where most standard OpenStack services and tools run.
 * Network node: Provide network sevices, runs networking plug-in, layer 2 agent, and several layer 3 agents.
-Handles external (internet) connectivity for tenant virtual machines or instances.
+Handles external connectivity for virtual machines.
     * Layer 2 services include provisioning of virtual networks and tunnels.
     * Layer 3 services include routing, NAT, and DHCP.
-* Compute node: Provide computing service, it manages the hypervisors and virtual instances.
+* Compute node: Provide computing service, it manages the hypervisors and virtual machines.

 Note: With Mirantis OpenStack, network node and controller node combined to controller node